 - *If you have not completed high school or have a GED, you must take a reading placement test (PDF).

 - You must complete the Orientation Post-Test before registration.

-With faculty approval, you will then register for a class, complete the background check, urine drug screen and immunizations.
+With faculty approval, you will then register for a class, complete the background check, urine drug screen, physical, and immunizations.